Last Updated: Dec 8, 2025

 CPV Basin Ranch Energy Center, the largest Texas Energy Fund project

-The new facility is the largest project financed under the Texas Energy Fund, a program approved by state lawmakers to add 10 gigawatts of new “dispatchable” generation to the ERCOT grid following the state’s 2021 power crisis.
-In October 2025, CPV and the Public Utility Commission of Texas finalized a low-interest loan through the fund to support the project.
+The Texas Energy Fund now finances its largest project through this facility, a program that state lawmakers approved to add 10 gigawatts of dispatchable power to the ERCOT grid after the 2021 crisis.
+In October 2025, CPV and the Public Utility Commission of Texas finalized a low-interest loan from the fund to support the project.

 The Texas Energy Fund, established to expand the state’s dispatchable power capacity, has already backed several major projects.
 Among them are Calpine’s 460-megawatt natural gas facility in Freestone County, supported by a $278 million loan; the Rock Island Generation Project, the first plant to receive funding under the program; and NRG’s 456-megawatt natural gas plant in Houston, approved for a $216 million loan.
 These investments highlight the state’s push to strengthen grid reliability with new gas-fired generation.

-When Basin Ranch comes online, it will be capable of powering approximately 850,000 homes.
+When Basin Ranch comes online, it will generate enough electricity to power approximately 850,000 homes.
 Proponents say the facility will help alleviate regional pipeline congestion, meet surging energy demand from industrial expansion and data centers, and provide stability to a grid increasingly reliant on intermittent renewable sources.

 “This project highlights our team’s expertise in delivering complex power generation facilities safely and on schedule,” said Charles Collins, chief executive officer of Gemma Power Systems, in a statement.
 CPV’s president of low-carbon generation, Peter Podurgiel, added the project will bring “much-needed dispatchable generation” to the state and support thousands of construction jobs.